Skip to main content

 • “The game comes with a nice story, and some hilarious voice work to follow your human hero through his efforts to save the world.”

-• “Sadly, this game does not offer a story at all, unlike some other tower defense games that manage to do so.
-Instead, it just throws you into the level with some minor tutorial on how to place and upgrade towers.”
+• “Sadly this game does not offer a story at all, like some other tower defence games manage to do; instead, it just throws you into the level with some minor tutorial on how to place and upgrade towers.”

-• “There are tons of tower defense games that offer you a story, better sounds and immersion, and a far better progress system than simply retrying the same level with the same order and just switching towers one by one until you figure out the perfect combination for finishing without leaking.”
+• “There are tons of tower defence games that offer you a story, better sounds and immersion, far better progress system than simply retrying the same level with the same order and just switching towers one by one until you figured perfect combination for finishing without leaking.”

 • humor